uclaacm/react-team-site-w24/README.md

 ## Contribution Workflow

-Thanks for your interest in contributing to YOUR_PROJECT_URL_HERE! ❤️
+Thanks for your interest in contributing to react-team-site-f23! ❤️

 Here's a quick guide on how to get started.